Beryl Howell: Robert Mueller grand jury

+Executive Order 14230 against Perkins Coie

+On March 6, 2025, citing the firm's association with Fusion GPS and George Soros, President Trump issued Executive Order 14230 titled "Addressing Risks from Perkins Coie LLP."
+The order suspended security clearances for the firm's employees, restricted their access to federal buildings, directed agencies to review and potentially terminate contracts with the firm, and ordered the government not to hire attorneys from the firm.

-In May 2025, Judge Howell issued a permanent injunction blocking the President Trumps executive order in its entirety; citing "No American president has ever before issued executive orders like the one at issue in this lawsuit targeting a prominent law firm with adverse actions to be executed by all executive branch agencies but in purpose and effect this action draws from a playbook as old as Shakespeare who penned the phrase "The first thing we do, let's kill all the lawyers"...
+In May 2025, Judge Howell issued a permanent injunction blocking the executive order in its entirety; citing "No American president has ever before issued executive orders like the one... this action draws from a playbook as old as Shakespeare who penned the phrase "The first thing we do, let's kill all the lawyers"...
 The importance of independent lawyers to ensuring the American judicial systems fair and impartial administration of justice has been recognized in this country since its founding era in 1770...
 The instant case presents an unprecedented attack on these founding principles."

+Warrentless arrests of suspected undocumented immigrants

+In December 2025, Howell limited warrantless immigration arrests in Washington D.C., ruling that Federal immigration officers cannot make an arrest without a warrant unless they can show probable cause that the person is a flight risk.

 Personal life

 Howell is married to Michael Rosenfeld, an executive producer at National Geographic Television & Film.
 They have three children.